cutright/DVH-Analytics-Bokeh/README.md

 Bokeh for plotting.
 Development of the pure Bokeh app has been halted, but we can address bugs if (when) they come up until the new application is ready.
 DVH Analytics v1.0 will be a desktop application instead of the current web-based application.
 This will allow for significantly easier distribution.
 See screen shot of an alpha build below.
-Public expected in the next few months.
+Public release expected by Fall '19.

 <h3 align="center">
   <img src="https://user-images.githubusercontent.com/4778878/54063970-01c4eb00-41d6-11e9-95c1-8673773cfb11.png" alt="fastlane Logo" />